melroser/dotfiles/README.md

 Now re-init your bash shell.

-When its all finished cd into the YouCompleteMe plugin folder which should be located in ~/.vim/bundle/YouCompleteMe.
+When its all finished cd into the YouCompleteMe plugin folder which should be located:

+    cd ~/.vim/bundle/YouCompleteMe

 Run the tests to check for the dependencies for clang, nose, pep8, pyflakes, etc.